regzo2/VRCFaceTracking-Documentation/docs/source/avatar/expressions.rst

-**Unified Expressions** is similar to most other facial expression standards available, though with many additional transformed expression shapes provided that allow avatars to highly specialize or even optimise for particular avatar setups.
-Generally avatars should try correlate to the provided shapes for the best and most expected tracking results.
+**Unified Expressions** is similar to most other facial expression standards available, though with many additional transformed expression shapes provided that allow avatars to highly specialize or even optimise for particular :ref:`Avatar Setup`.
+Generally avatars should try correlate to the provided shapes for the best and most accurate tracking results.

-Creators who wish to use **Unified Expressions** on their avatars will find that there are many tracked shapes available for use for avatar face tracking.
-Creators should familiarize with all available shapes and decide what parameters and shapes work best with their avatars as **Unified Expressions** has many *Blended* shapes that can be used to simplify, combine, or alleviate both shape creation and offer more simplified tracking.
+Creators who wish to use **Unified Expressions** on their avatars will find that there are many tracked shapes available for use for avatar face tracking. **Unified Expressions** has many *Blended* shapes that can be used to simplify, combine, or alleviate both shape creation and offer more simplified tracking.
+Creators should familiarize with all available shapes and decide what shapes work best with avatars.

 .. _Unified Expressions Shapes: